Course: Dynamic Web

 Prerequisites

 Good knowledge of working with PC.
-Successful mastery of the subject Web technologies or equivalent knowledge of web design.
+Successful mastery of the subject Web technologies (KGI/WEBOT) or equivalent knowledge of web design.

 Assessment methods and criteria